Public · NYSE: DAL · CIK 27904 · SkyTeam founding member (2000)

 Cross-references.
 Sibling page: Delta Air Lines Financials (live SEC EDGAR XBRL ingest plus airline-specific operating-KPI dashboard, plus the Monroe Energy refinery and conjoined Chapter 11 + Northwest merger callouts).
 Per-airline operational profile: Delta Air Lines on /aviation/ (fleet, hubs, alliance, codeshares).
 Delta on the orgs roster: Delta Air Lines.

 What's intentionally not here.
 Director compensation specifics beyond the proxy's per-director summary (the proxy itself remains the canonical source).
 Pre-2008-merger Northwest Airlines governance history (Anderson's pre-merger NWA CEO tenure is named for context but the page doesn't reconstruct pre-merger NWA's board composition or its own CEO transitions).
 Pre-2005-Chapter-11 Delta governance history (Grinstein's tenure is the earliest CEO covered; earlier Delta CEOs are out of scope).
 Forward-looking framing about CEO succession (Bastian is the current CEO; the page does not speculate about successors).
-The Hauenstein retirement was announced in the FY2025 10-K but no successor has been publicly named as of the page's anchor proxy.
+The 2026 officer retirements (Hauenstein, Samant, Laughter) and the March 2026 C-suite reshuffle that named their successors are reflected in the executive-officer table and the Notable transitions table.

 Refresh cadence.
-The recurring mungomash-refresh-delta-air-lines-leadership task at work/tasks/refresh-delta-air-lines-leadership.md re-pulls the most recent DEF 14A and 10-K each spring, plus walks for off-cycle Item 5.02 8-Ks (officer/director changes) on a quarterly cadence.
+Hand-curated values are re-verified each spring against the most recent DEF 14A and 10-K, plus quarterly walks for off-cycle Item 5.02 8-Ks (officer/director changes).